 WUI Wildland Urban Interface

-DEFINITIONS
+APPENDIX B. DEFINITIONS

 Adaptive management An approach to making decisions and adjustments to better meet goals based on changes, new information, and feedback.

 Agency Refers to a Government Organization within a state or national government that is responsible for the administration or oversight of a specific area of study, field, or sector, for example CDFA or CDFW.